mattTea/Portfolio/goals_and_evidence/1_make_anything/1_tdd_anything.md

 ### What feedback have you had?

+#### Katerina Georgiou - Makers coach

+- _Shows a really good grasp of dependency injection and doubling to isolate tests._ (for [takeaway challenge](https://github.com/mattTea/Portfolio/blob/master/projects/takeaway.md))

+#### Sophie Gill - Makers coach

+- _Good technique for seeing if a test is isolated._ (Referring to my use of commenting out the class or object I've doubled in a test to check that the test I'm trying to isolate still passes.
+This was in relation to the [Bowling Scorecard challenge](https://github.com/mattTea/Portfolio/blob/master/projects/bowling.md))

 #### Riya Dattani - cohort pair partner

 - Found the breaking down of each user story and problem into an object model table and example feature test (in irb) of how the program would work really useful in planning how we would step through the problem.